The Last Night I Saw My Dad

 Dad

 Dad drove us to the bus station.
 While we waited to board the bus, dad kept me close to him.
-I remember holding his hand and feeling that he didn’t want to let go of me.
-I thought he had figured it out!
-That somehow he knew we weren’t coming back.
+I remember his calloused hand holding mine, the feeling of not wanting to let go of him, and the tender way he put his arm around my shoulders more thank usual.
+I thought he had figured out somehow, and that he knew we weren’t coming back.

 Just as we boarded the bus, he knelt beside me and kissed me on my cheek.
-I remember the prickly feeling of his mustache against my face and the strong smell of cigar.
+The prickly feeling of his mustache against my cheek felt unfamiliar, yet the strong smell of wood, and cigarrets smelled like home.
 He tightened his grip on my hand and whispered:

-I am going to follow the bus for as long as I can, so be on the look out for me ok?
+I am going to follow the bus for as long as I can, be on the look out for me.

 Me

 Those were the last words he said to me.
-That was his way of saying good-bye.
-On the bus, mom didn’t say much, but she held my hand the entire trip.
+That’s how he said good-bye.
+On the bus, mom didn’t say much, but she held my hand the entire drive.
 As the bus got on the road, I kept looking out the window for dad’s blue El Camino with the dirty white camper.
-A minute later, I saw his car cut in front of us.
-That gesture was as if he were talking to me and I burned it into memory.
+A minute or so later, I saw his car cut in front of us.
+To me, it was as if he were talking to me, and that image was engraved in my memory.
 I stared at his car through the window, afraid to look away for fear that I might lose him.
 Some short distance later, I saw dad’s car make a right turn, but the bus that we were on kept on going straight.

-As the years went by and I got older, I always yearned to tell him that I had seen his car that night many years ago.
-And that I loved him.
+As the years went by and I got older, I always yearned to let him know that I had seen his car that night, just like he said I would, and that it had meant so much to me, and that I loved him.